 When will I find out if I got it?

 Once all the forms are in, a panel of academics will sit down with a large supply of caffeine, sift the applications down to a shortlist, and then painstakingly match the best candidate(s) to the job description.
-This isn’t usually a quick process, but we are going through the appointment process quite some time before the projects begin to give the successful candidate(s) the chance to make any necessary alterations to their summer arrangements.
+This isn’t usually a quick process, but we try to complete it as quickly as possible before the internships begin to give the successful candidate(s) the chance to make any necessary alterations to their term-time arrangements.
 In the event of a tie, or a split in the panel, we may call students in for an interview.
-Once the decisions are made, we typically email the outcomes to students in the first week of Lent term.
+Once the decisions are made, we typically email the outcomes one week after the closing date.

-I applied for TRINITY.
-Can I also apply for SPRINT?
+I applied for SPRINT.
+Can I also apply for TRINITY?

 Yes.
 As long as you fulfill the criteria, you are allowed up to a maximum of one SPRINT and one TRINITY placement.
 Applying for one does not in any way disqualify you from applying for the other, and if you do try for both, success or otherwise in your application for one will have no influence on the outcome of applying for the other.
 Similarly, if you apply for a placement but do not achieve it, you are very welcome to apply again in the next round.

-What did past SPRINT students think of the experience?
+What did past TRINITY students think of the experience?

 What’s the funny little bird all about?